-Treating DVT is important because of the risk of a life-threatening complication known as pulmonary embolism.
-This occurs when the blood clot breaks off and travels through the blood and blocks an artery in the lung.
+DVT can also increase the risk of pulmonary embolism.
+This life threatening complication occurs when the blood clot breaks off, travels through the blood, and blocks an artery in the lung.
 Treatment can help reduce this risk.

-Once you receive a diagnosis of DVT, you’ll likely be prescribed medications known as anticoagulants, or blood thinners.
-These work to keep the clot from growing and to prevent further clots.
-Research shows that taking these medications at home is just as safe and effective as taking them while in the hospital.
+Once you receive a diagnosis of DVT, a doctor will likely prescribe medications known as anticoagulants, or blood thinners.
+These can keep the clot from growing and

 In addition to taking prescribed medication, you can help treat your symptoms and prevent another blood clot from forming with a few home remedies and lifestyle changes.

 The main focus of DVT treatment at home includes: